This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Notes

-Alternatively this chicken stew could be made with skinless, boneless chicken thighs but not chicken breasts.
+• This chicken stew could be made with skinless, boneless chicken thighs but not chicken breasts.
+Chicken breasts tend to become stringy instead of tender when cooked for a longer period of time.

 Nutrition